nao1215/sqly/doc/pages/markdown/sqly_helper_command.md

   ltsv
   json
   ndjson
-  excel ※ active only when executing .dump, otherwise same as csv mode parquet ※ active only when executing .dump, otherwise same as csv mode
+  json-typed ※ json output with native numbers, booleans, and nulls ndjson-typed ※ ndjson output with native numbers, booleans, and nulls excel ※ active only when executing .dump, otherwise same as csv mode parquet ※ active only when executing .dump, otherwise same as csv mode
 ```